-The main objectives for the Academy for the year ended 31st August 2019 are summarised below: Strategies and activities The Academy's main strategy is encompassed in its mission statement which is "the best we can be in all that we do" To this end the activities include:
+The Academy's main strategy is encompassed in its mission statement which is "the best we can be in all that we do".
+To this end the activities include:

 - delivering an outstanding educational experience for all pupils through excellent teaching, inventive curricular experiences and modern facilities - identifying and overcoming barriers to learning through early intervention enabling every child to achieve their potential - engaging parents, carers and support networks in effective communication to enhance the holistic approach to learning - establishing sustainable cross phase partnerships that enable schools to pool resources and raise overall standards - celebrating with the wider community all the achievements of Arnold Academy.